 PI: Andre Berndt, Ph.D.

 Andre Berndt is an assistant professor at UW in the Department of Bioengineering and develops molecular biosensors for applications in neuroscience.
 He received his Ph.D. in biophysics from the Humboldt University in Berlin, Germany, after elucidating the molecular mechanism of the light-gated cation channel Channelrhodopsin-2.
 Based on this essential work, he extended the optogenetic toolbox by engineering various tools for controlling neuronal circuits by light.
-He continued his work as a postdoc at Stanford University where he identified the structural determinants of channelrhodopsin ion selectivity, leading to the design of a completely new channelrhodopsins.
-By combining biophysics and bioengineering with neuroscience, he aims to develop the most efficient tools for interrogating neuronal circuits with increased specificity.
+He continued his work as a postdoc at Stanford University where he identified the structural determinants of channelrhodopsin ion selectivity, leading to the design of completely new channelrhodopsins.
+By combining biophysics and bioengineering with neuroscience, he aims to develop more efficient tools for interrogating neuronal circuits at high-throughput.

 Lab Manager: Netta Smith

 Lylah Deady, Ph.D.

 Lylah is a Washington Research Foundation Innovation Postdoctoral Fellow in Neuroengineering.
 She received her Ph.D. in Physiology & Neurobiology from the University of Connecticut where she studied ovulation in Drosophila and demonstrated the genetic conservation to mammals.
 Now, she is expanding her work in Drosophila at the University of Washington to learn about neuroscience, physiology, and bioengineering.
 Neuronal inhibition is required in almost every sensory system, however the tools to study this process are greatly lacking.
 In collaboration with the Tuthill lab (Department of Physiology & Biophysics), she aims to develop a sensor to visualize neuronal inhibition in real-time with the intention to investigate proprioceptive circuits in the fruit fly.